-The system performance was evaluated using Monte Carlo simulations.
-The core parameters are summarized in Table \ref{tab:sim_parameters}.
-To ensure relevance to emerging standards, the channel environment is modeled based on the IEEE 802.11be (Wi-Fi 7) TGbe indoor specifications, utilizing Multipath Fading Models (TGn A--F) to represent varying degrees of frequency selectivity in warehouse environments.

-To characterize hardware-induced distortions, we incorporate a non-linear Rapp PA model at the transmitter.
-The AM/AM conversion follows the smoothness factor $p=2$, which represents a typical Solid State Power Amplifier (SSPA).
-This model is critical for evaluating the impact of high-PAPR and high-BCF waveforms on spectral regrowth and Legitimate-link Bit Error Rate (BER).
+System performance is evaluated via Monte Carlo simulations using the parameters in Table~\ref{tab:sim_parameters}.
+To ensure standard relevance, the channel is modeled on IEEE 802.11 TGn specifications, utilizing Multipath Fading Models (TGn A--F) to represent varying frequency selectivity in warehouse environments.
+Hardware distortions are characterized by a non-linear Rapp PA model ($p=2$) at the transmitter to evaluate the impact of high-PAPR/BCF waveforms on spectral regrowth and Legitimate-link Bit Error Rate (BER).

-Simulations were performed on a high-performance computing node equipped with an NVIDIA Tesla V100-PCIE-16GB GPU and Intel Xeon processors, utilizing the NVIDIA CUDA 12.3 compiler driver.
-Execution times reported in Table~\ref{tab:complexity_analysis} represent the total duration required to process $10^7$ bits across an SNR range of 0 to 28 dB.
+Simulations were conducted on a high-performance node (NVIDIA Tesla V100 GPU, Intel Xeon processors) with the CUDA 12.3 driver.
+Execution times in Table~\ref{tab:complexity_analysis} reflect the processing of $10^7$ bits across an SNR range of 0--28~dB.